urol-e5/timeseries/README.md

 ## Navigating this repository

 This repository is organized such that each sampling time point (1 = January 2020, 2 = March 2020, 3 = September 2020, 4 = November 2020) has a dedicated folder with all metadata, data files, and scripts necessary for calculating physiological responses.
 All data output in these individual time points is then read in, assembled, and analyzed in the `time_series_analysis` directory.

+Sites are referred to with the following identifiers:

+- 'site1' = Manava (referred to as Orovau in the manuscript)
+- 'site2' = Mahana (referred to as Matotia in the manuscript)
+- 'site3' = Hilton (referred to as Vaipahu in the manuscript)

 ### Contents